 - Contact with dogs, cats, or other animals which are carrying fleas

 - Contact with items containing flea eggs, which can sit in soil or carpet fibers before hatching

 From those three points, we can already see some of the precautionary measures we’re going to want to take to help protect our four-legged friends from a flea problem.
 While it’s a losing battle to keep dogs from getting into the dirt or other filthy surfaces, you can try to discourage them from doing so as much as possible while likewise giving them regular baths.

 This way, even if they do come into contact with surfaces that contain fleas (to say nothing of parasites and other potential problems) you can help nip that problem in the bud.
 In addition, you’ll want to vacuum and clean any areas which might be breeding grounds for fleas, or which might otherwise contain flea eggs.
 Doing your due diligence and cleaning the space your dog inhabits can make the difference between them being flea-infested and flea-free.

 Then there’s the matter of preventing your pet from catching fleas from other animals.
-Naturally, you’re going to want to keep your pet from mingling with strange animals.
+Naturally, you’re going to want to keep your pet from mingling with strange-and-hiding-a-unique-and-helpful-guide/”>strange animals.
 You simply don’t know what a strange animal might be carrying – it might be fleas, or it might be something far worse, such as rabies.